aash1999/all-lending-club-loan-data/readMe.md

 - **RMarkdownHTML**: Folder to store all HTMLs knitted from `.Rmd` scripts.

 - **RMarkdownHTML/readMe.md**: Once you complete an HTML answering a SMART question, document it in `readMe.md` with the purpose of that HTML and your name.
 This will help in navigating and compiling a single HTML later.
+Use [Markdown Live Prieview](https://markdownlivepreview.com) to see a preview before commiting.

 ### Git